LogoASeguir/tool-local-git-manager/README.md

-# Local Git Manager (tool)
+## Local Git Workspace Manager
-A lightweight local Git workspace manager for Windows.
+A lightweight Windows-based Git workspace manager designed for structured multi-branch development.

 This tool enforces a structured project layout using a local bare repository (`origin.git`) and isolated workspaces (separate clones per branch or task).
 It also supports a shared global virtual environment to prevent dependency sprawl and streamline development sessions.